justinhw1987/invoiceflow/replit.md

 - Invoice generation with sequential numbering and PDF preview
 - Payment status tracking with Excel export capability
 - Automated email delivery of invoices to customers via Resend
+- Customizable company name in account settings (used in outbound emails)
 - Password change functionality with secure validation
 - Session-based authentication with bcrypt password hashing
 - Responsive design following Material Design principles with Linear-inspired aesthetics